SAMMISolutions/docs/doc_posts/_commands-introduction/premade-variables.md

 num: 3
 ---

 The following premade/permanent global variables are accessible from all the buttons and their commands at all times.
-These global variables can be viewed in the Variable Viewer in your receiver.
+These global variables can be viewed in the Variable Viewer in your SAMMI.
 You can retrieve/access them by using the `Get Global Variable` command, or reference them with `global.variablename` in a command.